danizen/solr-ant-install/README.md

 - The solradm user has a home directory that is not the same as /opt/solr
 - You have a login and can become solradm

+## Status/Disclaimer

+This code is forked from my main branch which has some stuff I must keep private.
+If you use it, please contribute back.
+If that happens, we can build a travis CI for this, and keep it tested.
+Let's be honest though - puppet, chef, or ansible is a better solution.

 ## Using this

 - Look at build.properties and the templates/ sub-directory and customize